DutchJelly/CraftEnhance/README.md

 This is the repository of CraftEnhance.

-The basic idea of the plugin is that it allows users to make custom recipes on minecraft servers that run on bukkit/spigot.
-One thing that this plugin is unique in is that it allows items in the recipe to have metadata like enchantments or custom names.
+The basic idea of the plugin is that it allows users to make custom recipes on minecraft servers that run on the bukkit/spigot API.
+One thing that this plugin is unique in is that it allows items in recipes to have metadata like enchantments or custom names.
+It also features full GUI support, which makes in-game recipe editing/creation possible.

 The plugin is properly documented here for users: https://dev.bukkit.org/projects/craftenhance.